HoangPham2704/League_Of_Legends_DA_Project/README.md

 ## Acknowledgements

-* This analysis is a valuable resource for League of Legends players looking to improve their performance in Season 13.21.
+* This analysis is adataset comprised records from over 100,000+ games, analysis on 166 League of Legends champions, encompassing various roles, aiming to provide an overview of champion performance across different roles which result in valuable insights for League of Legends players looking to improve their win rate in Season 13.21.
-* By leveraging these insights, you can make more informed decisions and increase your chances of success on the Summoner's Rift.
+* By leveraging these insights, I formulated various strategies capitalizing on the abnormal strengths of League of Legends champions in the current season to gain a competitive advantage over other players.
-* We hope you find this League of Legends analysis insightful and enjoyable.
+* My overall win rate has increased by 8% from 53%.
-* Explore the world of League of Legends data to enhance your gaming experience and insights into the game's competitive scene.
+* There are many limitations in this analysis because it yet to give in-dept insights about itemization and which champions can pair up with others thanks to their unique interact with each other.
+The analysis also lack data integrity because many players might not public their personal matches so some champions might have a slightly higher win rate than other champsions.
+The dataset synthesized information from different rank levels so many champions might not be the best for certain rank to use because the skill ceiling of them might be too high.

-Feel free to connect, contribute, and share your feedback.
-Have fun analyzing the data and improving your League of Legends skills!
+I hope you find this League of Legends analysis insightful and enjoyable.